Estimated reading time: 13 minutes

 The results are excellent, and Mrs. CBB says she would have done it earlier if she could have.

-The costs are certainly not cheap, but the time and money she saves will pay off in the end.
+The costs are certainly not cheap, but the time and money she saves will ultimately pay off.

 Changes To Our Monthly Budget